-January 15 - 4th 2020 quarterly tax deadline: If you’re self-employed and expect your business to earn a profit in 2020, then it’s likely you’ll need to pay quarterly taxes.
-January 15th, 2021 is the fourth and final quarterly tax deadline for the 2020 year.
-If you owe quarterly taxes, you’ll be expected to pay the remainder of your expected quarterly tax liability for 2020.
+January 15, 2022.
+If you’re self-employed and expect your business to earn a profit in 2021, then it’s likely you’ll need to pay quarterly taxes.
+January 15th, 2022 is the fourth and final quarterly tax deadline for the 2021 year.
+If you owe quarterly taxes, you’ll be expected to pay the remainder of your expected quarterly tax liability for 2021.
 For more information on how to calculate and pay your quarterly taxes, you can find instructions in our quarterly tax guide.

 Found users: We’ve got you covered!
 You’ll get a notification from us a few days before the January 15th deadline asking you if you’d like us to make your tax payment for you.
 If you say yes, we’ll withdraw the funds from your Taxes account (or from your current Balance, if your Taxes account is underfunded), and make your payment on your behalf.

-Late January - IRS begins accepting tax returns: The IRS typically starts processing submitted tax returns in the last week of January.
+Late January.
+The IRS typically starts processing submitted tax returns in the last week of January.
 For reference, in 2020, returns from 2019 were processed starting on January 27th.
 If you’re expecting a refund, you still won’t get your refund until approximately three weeks after your return is processed—so if you’re filing early so that you can get your refund, you’d still receive it in mid-February at the earliest.

 If you’re expecting to receive a 1099-MISC or 1099-K, we recommend waiting to file your tax return until you’ve received those documents, even if you’ve been keeping track of your income throughout the year.
 Remember, the IRS receives a copy of any 1099s that are issued to you, so you want to make extra sure that the income reported on your 1099(s) matches up with the income in your tax return.
 If there are any discrepancies, you’ll want to sort those out with the payer before you submit.